-In this guide, you will find instructions on how to replace the ignition coils on Hyundai and Kia Theta II engine.
+In this guide, you will find step-by-step instructions on how to change the clock spring on Hyundai vehicles.

 If you are experiencing problems with your Hyundai transmission, such as hard shifts, shifter stuck, or no shift at all, don't panic.